 The Market Infrastructure Board (MIB) established a contact group that is providing input to the TIPS project during the realisation phase.
 The members of the contact group come from banks active in retail payments, automated clearing houses and euro area national central banks.
 They provide the MIB with advice in the areas of planning, user testing and change and release management activities.

 Acceptance testing started in the second quarter of 2018.
-It will be followed by pilot testing with selected future users before the start of operations in November 2018.
+It was followed by pilot testing with selected future users.
+TIPS went live on 30 November 2018.